amberframework/granite/README.md

 end
 ```

-Disable the timestamps for SqlLite since TIMESTAMP is not supported for this database:
+You can disable the timestamps for SqlLite since TIMESTAMP is not supported for this database:
 ```crystal
 require "kemalyst-model/adapter/sqlite"